Clapham’s Best Restaurants: A Local’s Guide

 The best of the south west

 Clapham is known for its nightlife-focused high street – but there’s much more to the neighbourhood than Infernos.
-From Michelin-starred institutions in the Old Town to common-side bistros, this pocket of south London is home to a whole host of great food spots.
-Read on for the best restaurants in Clapham.
+From Michelin-starred institutions in the Old Town to common-side bistros, this pocket of south London might be famous for its brunch offer, but is home to a whole host of great food spots.
+Local C&TH writers Tessa Dunthorne and Ellie Smith share their picks for the best restaurants in Clapham.

 Best Restaurants in Clapham